 You have found a home near the place you have been offered a lucrative career position.
 The more you think about moving the more excited you get.
-You have even done the right thing and scheduled your cross country movers far in advance.
+You have even done the right thing and scheduled your cross-country movers far in advance.
 There is only one problem.
 That dream home with the beautiful sunroom and gorgeous backyard has a major blemish: small closets.
-You overlooked the flaw because you love the home, but as moving day approaches, this become a greater concern.
+You overlooked the flaw because you love the home, but as moving day approaches, this becomes a greater concern.
 These tips will help.

-There is no reason to have your cross country movers haul boxes to your new home that are just going to end up donated anyway.
+There is no reason to have your cross-country movers haul boxes to your new home that are just going to end up donated anyway.
 Now is the time to go through all your clothes and donate or sell what you don’t need or want.

 Buy Closet Organizers Ahead of Time

 Don’t wait until your cross country movers wave goodbye, leaving you in a sea of boxes to start thinking about organizers.
 You know you are going to need them anyway, so one more box filled with organizers is not going to make a difference.
 If you are not sure if you are buying too many things, shop at a national store and hold onto your receipt, or shop online.
 This way, you will be able to return what you don’t use.
 Some ideas include:

 - Cube Storage – Storage cubes can be purchased just about anywhere in an array of sizes and colors.
 There are so many things you can do with cube storage it will literally make your head spin.
 Hide socks, accessories, etc., in fabric bins inside the cubes or fold jeans, sweaters, and sweatshirts to stack on the individual shelves.
 If you are short on floor space, mount some on the wall.
 You can find a use for these in every room in your home.

 - Wire Shelving System – Make the most of every inch of your closet space by adding shelves and extra racks.
 If you have more folded items than hanging ones, stick with shelves.
 If your wardrobe is professional, you need the extra rod for hangers.